wang5andwang5/Hello-World/README.md

 # Hello-World
-this is my github hello world..
+This is my github hello world..
+# Hello everyone, this is my first time using github, nice to meet you!!!
+# I want to learn about programming, networking, and also, English!!